AdaCore/spark2014/lrm/source/introduction.rst

 program is suitable for execution is performed in three separate phases.
 Errors may be detected during any of these three steps.

-First, a compilation unit must compile successfully.
-In addition to enforcing all of Ada's legality rules, |SPARK| imposes additional restrictions (e.g., no uses of the reserved word **access**).
+First, a compilation unit must be able to be compiled successfully.
+In addition to enforcing all of Ada's legality rules, |SPARK| imposes additional legality rules (e.g., no uses of the reserved word **access**).
 These additional restrictions are described in sections with the heading "Extended Legality Rules".
-A compilation unit might be fully in |SPARK|, partially in |SPARK|, or not in |SPARK|, as instructed by the user, which sometimes determines whether the compiler accepts it or not (e.g., a unit fully in |SPARK|
+A compilation unit might be fully in |SPARK|, partially in |SPARK|, or not in |SPARK|, as specified by the user, which sometimes determines whether the compiler accepts it or not (e.g., a unit fully in |SPARK|
 cannot use access types, while a unit partially in |SPARK| might).